WILL PHYSICAL THERAPY HELP YOUR KNEE PAIN?

 - Attend your appointments

-- Clearly explain WHAT treatment, both in the clinic and at home, is vital for your success
+- WHAT treatment, both in the clinic and at home, is vital for your success

-- Provide you will resources for performing your home exercises
+We will also provide you will resources for performing your exercises at home and the gym.

 To ensure our shared commitments, we will hold each other accountable to achieving the best possible results from physical therapy.
 We believe effective physical therapy is a partnership between individuals.